63rd Session of the Commission on the Status of Women (CSW63)

 About the CSW

-Of the more than 4,500 non-governmental organizations (NGOs) with consultative status at the United Nations, only 143 have achieved General Consultative Status, the highest status an NGO can have at the UN.
+Of the 5,277 non-governmental organizations (NGOs) with consultative status at the United Nations, only 134 have General Consultative Status, the highest status an NGO can have at the UN.
 Zonta International was granted General Consultative Status in 1969.

 As an NGO with General Consultative Status, Zonta International is invited to participate in the annual Commission on the Status of Women in New York.
 The Commission on the Status of Women is: